python/cpython/Doc/library/functions.rst

    If one positional argument is provided, it should be an :term:`iterable`.
    The largest item in the iterable is returned.
-If two or more positional arguments are provided, the smallest of the positional arguments is returned.
+If two or more positional arguments are provided, the largest of the positional arguments is returned.

    There are two optional keyword-only arguments.
 The *key* argument specifies